Rockhounding in Bancroft

 Always know your physical limits.
 Rockhounding with a partner is safer and more productive.
 An injury in remote terrain can quickly become serious, a partner is back-up if there's trouble.

-What Safety Concerns Are Unique to Rockhounding in Bancroft?
+Safety tips for Rockhounding in Bancroft?

 The terrain is rugged, remote, and unforgiving.